-- 1. The impacted structure is a HUD-financed rental property and experienced damages confirmed by a FEMA-designation or has damage that meets a standard defined by FEMA; - 2.
-The current tenant household meets HUD's Low- to Moderate-Income (LMI) requirements or, if the property is currently vacant, the applicant certifies that they will obtain a tenant who meets HUD's Low- to Moderate-Income (LMI) requirements; - 3.
-The damaged property is located in a HIGH or MEDIUM SoVI® area; - 4.
-The damaged property did not have flood insurance at the time of the flood. - 5.
+- 1. The impacted structure is a HUD-financed rental property and experienced damages confirmed by a FEMA-designation or has damage that meets a standard defined by FEMA; - The current tenant household meets HUD's Low- to Moderate-Income (LMI) requirements or, if the property is currently vacant, the applicant certifies that they will obtain a tenant who meets HUD's Low- to Moderate-Income (LMI) requirements; - 3.
+Eligible applications will be reviewed and processed based on the SoVI® analysis of the impacted rental property.
+Specifically, each property will be reviewed to determine whether it is located in a HIGH, MEDIUM, or LOW SoVI® area.
+This designation will be referred to as an application's "SoVI® score."
+The components which make up an application's SoVI® score are outlined in Table 13. - The State will prioritize applications with a SoVI® high score for the first 60 days of the application intake period.
+Thus, these will be the only applications processed and assisted for this time period.
+Once this time period has expired, the State will prioritize applications with both a SoVI® high and medium score for a period of 30 additional days and processed based on the order in which the application's eligibility is determined.
+After this 90 day period the prioritization period will be concluded.
+Accordingly, after the 90-day period, applications receiving a SoVI® high, medium, or low score will be processed based on the order in which the application's eligibility is determined. - 4.
 Activities assisting providers of service to homeless populations, seniors, or other populations with special needs shall also be prioritized.